LIVVkit/LIVVkit/docs/headers/README.md

   license files need to be appended to the file, or removed from the distribution entirely (LIVVkit opted for the latter).*

-* `license-bump-copyright.sh` will find out dated copyright date statements, and replace them (in place) with a current copyright statement.
+* `license-bump-copyright.sh` will find outdated copyright date statements, and replace them (in place) with a current copyright statement.

 ## Usage